Police Department Manual (PDP)

 [horizontal rule]

-Several measures can reduce the opportunity for bicycle theft.
-Identifying and securing a bicycle and parking it in a conspicuous location significantly reduces the risk of bicycle theft.
+Several measures may be taken to reduce the opportunity for bicycle theft.
+Identifying and securing a bicycle along with parking it in a conspicuous location significantly reduces the risk of bicycle theft.
+Additionally, riders should consider using a high quality locking device as a deterrent.
+At times, the use of two or more locking devices may be appropriate.

 Identifying Bicycles

-Bicycle owners should register their bicycles with a local bicycle shop or with the city in which they reside if the service is offered.
-Members of the community living on campus should contact the ASU Crime Prevention area for more detailed information about bike registration in your area.
-It is important that you register the bike within the city you are staying as this establishes a location of record that will contain valuable information about your bike in the event it is stolen from campus.
+Bicycle owners should register their bicycles with a local bicycle shop or with the ASU Police Department (please go to bike.asu.edu to register your bicycle).
+Members of the community living on campus should contact the ASU Crime Prevention unit for more detailed information about bike registration.
+It is important that you register your bike with the ASU PD.
+This establishes a record that will contain valuable information about your bike in the event it is stolen from campus.

 Securing Bicycles

-A bicycle should be secured only to an authorized sturdy and fixed object.
+A bicycle should be secured only to an authorized bike rack.
 A quality “in-bolt” locking device (an in-bolt lock that secures to itself without the use of a padlock and chain) should be considered for locking your property.
-The lock should be placed through the frame and around the fixed object.
+When locking a bicycle with quick release front tires, the lock should be placed through the frame, the front tire, and around the bike rack.
 Locking a bike to itself is not recommended unless it is also attached to an immobile object.
-If possible, every attempt to secure the front wheel and back tire to the object should be made.
+If possible, every attempt to secure the back tire to the object should be made.
 Items that may be easily removed (seats, etc.) should be taken with you.

 Parking Bicycles

-To help reduce the risk of theft, bicycles should only be secured to authorized items and within authorized areas.
+To help reduce the risk of theft and prevent safety hazards, bicycles should only be secured to bike racks within authorized areas.
 Optimum locations are often established by the university in well-lit and well-traveled areas.
-Bicycles taken into buildings or locked to wheelchair ramps are subject to impoundment.
+Bicycles taken into buildings or locked to anything other than an authorized bike rack are subject to impoundment.

 Reporting Theft